auroraextensions/docs/magento/extensions/1.x/croncloudfunctions/docs/index.md

 <blockquote>
   <div>
-    Google Cloud Functions makes it easy for developers to run and scale code in the cloud and build event-driven serverless applications.
+    Cloud Functions makes it easy for developers to run and scale code in the cloud and build event-driven serverless applications.
   </div>
   <ul>
     <li>Simplest way to run your code in the cloud</li>